The Why, What, and How of Economic Revolution

 Also, to quantify this one part of life – our ability and time to work – as capitalism asks us to do, seems to be missing a whole lot of other things.
 We don’t quantify someone being more caring or more loving, even though those things make it possible for the rest of us to maintain some sanity while we perform our difficult work tasks, and make it more pleasant to be alive, and are simply good and valuable in and of themselves.
 We don’t compensate mothers for giving birth, nor do we compensate people for giving up their seat on the subway to an elderly man.
 We don’t and we shouldn’t quantify all things, so then we shouldn’t abstract work from that either.
 Even if we could differentiate between different kinds of labor, where did we come up with the idea that if you have a certain kind of job deemed somehow more valuable, you get more stuff?
 It sounds arbitrary and totally unnecessary.

-In a participatory economy, people are compensated (paid) based on a few things.
+In a participatory economy, people are remunerated (paid) based on a few things.
 One is the effort people put into their work; effort, after all, is something (unlike genetics) we can control.
 There are, though, disagreements on how to judge effort.
 We could be very particular, and each reflect on one another as workers anonymously and be compensated based on our average ranking.
 Or we could be lenient and assume that people are putting in a fair share of effort unless things are really out of line.
 A good, pretty standard way to judge effort, for example, is how often people take off work without an emergency related to needs.
 And this doesn’t have to be looked at as a punishment either; I know plenty of people who would gladly forego a lot of their pay just to be able to have a bit more of a relaxing life at home.
 Sounds reasonable to me.

-Another marker for compensation is sacrifice.
+Another marker for remuneration is sacrifice.
 In general, in a society with balanced jobs, this shouldn’t be much of an issue, since our work should be relatively even.
 That being said, though, we might not be able to balance certain things, and certain industries might always be a little bit worst off.
 For example, mining for metal – even if the miners have to work less, and they have incredibly fulfilling work a couple of days a week, etc. – might still arguably be subjected to conditions that are unfair relative to the rest of society.
 Unlike in a capitalist society, which would actually pay those miners less than the people who are off politicking at country clubs and golf tournaments, a participatory society would pay them more.
 On a side note, we have a pretty strong feeling that if scientists and inventors and so on were part of a system that required them to work in mines like everyone else, they would come up with a way for us not to have to do it very quickly, and if we lived in a society where the full range of effects on society were taken into account for all the things we produce, we would probably transition to a more sustainable way of life in general.

 Finally, participatory economics takes need into account.
 We want a humane society, where people are taken care of, and where their individual circumstances are taken into account.
 A workplace where people know each other and deliberate, where councils make decisions democratically, and where people aren’t competing with one another, is an appropriate forum to take needs into account.